 Can these multitracks be used for mix-off competitions?

 Yes – just as long as the competition isn’t part of some commercial venture.
-Most normal forum-based mix-offs are fine, it’s only things like official manufacturer/publisher-led mixing competitions that fall significantly outside the ‘educational purposes’ I agreed with the library contributors.
+Most normal forum-based mix-offs are fine, it’s only things like official manufacturer/publisher-led mixing competitions that fall significantly outside the ’educational purposes’ I agreed with the library contributors.
 If you’re in any doubt, though, do please contact the relevant multitrack contributor directly via the web link accompanying their library listing – again, the contributors are all reasonable people, and may well appreciate the additional exposure of featuring in a commercial competition.
-Bear in mind, too, that the artist in question may be eager to hear and comment on the different mixes, so dropping them a line to let them know that a mix-off is in progress would probably be appreciated anyway! 🙂 One further note: to link to a specific multitrack in the library, please use the ‘direct-link URL’ alongside the multitrack listing (the link should look something like “http://www.cambridge-mt.com/ms-mtk.htm#MultitrackName" in your browser), not the raw URL of the ZIP archive, otherwise I may inadvertently break your link while I’m renaming, reorganising, or rehosting the files day to day.
+Bear in mind, too, that the artist in question may be eager to hear and comment on the different mixes, so dropping them a line to let them know that a mix-off is in progress would probably be appreciated anyway! 🙂 One further note: to link to a specific multitrack in the library, please click the artist name in the library listings to copy the direct link (which should look something like “https://cambridge-mt.com/ms/mtk/#MultitrackName" in your browser), not the raw URL of the ZIP archive, otherwise I may inadvertently break your link while I’m renaming, reorganising, or rehosting the files day to day.